500 699 views

 To try it, you may use a drill or a file.
 Whatever method you use, you are making the holes slightly larger…a marginal growth.
-This ought to provide the pins a little more flexibility to move in and out.
+This ought to provide the pins with a little more flexibility to move in and out.

 In some cases, the inner trigger mechanism in the handle may move which means it is no longer touching the telescopic pole.

-This usually means that it won’t operate it.
+Also, this usually means that it won’t operate it.
 Typically, it’s one side that is the matter, rarely both.

 Therefore, the solution is to start the handle.
 In the vast majority of cases, this involves opening a couple of screws in the handle frame at the peak of the suitcase.

 Just reverse them, and have a peek at the cable…does it sit in the handle or is it stuck in any way?
 In most cases, a ‘rough’ wire may be the issue.
 You may need to smooth this with a file and re-insert it into the handle.

 This ought to be sufficient to fix the matter.